 The result of these three changes in combination meant that we “lost our roots” along the way; centuries of spiritual and intellectual research into the nature of the world and its spiritual make up were ultimately replaced by either the scientific model (whose influence we can see in myriad occult traditions in the latter half of the 20th century); Rosicrucian and Hermetic Kabbalah; or by the Theosophical model.
 None of these models really gave us the vibrant and living world populated by spirits that we once had.
 It has in a sense, created a distance between us and the spirits.
 Note that the context which I am speaking to of course is the Protestant, western, and indeed Anglo-American setting.
 The impact of Theosophy, Rosicrucianism, and the like in areas such South America is entirely different, given the presence of Catholicism and existing syncretic indigenous, African, and other spiritist cultures.

 But how does this relate to the manner in which Astrological Image Magic and spirit trafficking operate?
 Well, all things occur within a framework.
 My issue is not over cosmology in the sense of having a preference for one over the other.
 After all, most magicians have multiple worldviews and cosmologies that they operate within depending on their initiations and core practices.
 Rather, it is the damage done to the practice of medieval and early modern ritual magic that I am attempting to highlight.
 To give an example: Stephen Skinner has mentioned that the reasoning behind the use of certain suffumigations in conjuring spirits is to enable them to take shape here in our world.
 This is far from a new idea; Paracelsus makes this point about the Elemental creatures, in that they exist in their “chaos” (that is to say, their proper element).
 Just as humans breathe air and walk about in the air as if it was empty space, so it is the same for the Gnomes with the earth, the Undines with water and so on.
 Thus when a human is entirely submerged in water, he drowns, meanwhile the same is true for the Elemental creatures—a nymph who predominantly lives in water would suffer in the air according to Paracelsus.
+Skinner has picked up on this, however if you were to ask many a Western practitioner who proudly boasts of his “spirit model” practice (as if the bare minimum is impressive), you’ll hear him tell you about it using terms he’s heard someone in an entirely different practice use to describe it, rather than drawing on the ideas that informed its original usage and technique.

 So, what about Astrology?
 Well, when we conjure a planetary spirit directly, rather than tapping into the occult virtues of its planet itself first, we may indeed find that the spirit can do things for us.
 Yet there is an accompanying difficulty depending on the actual state of its planet.
 Let us say that the planet is in bad condition; it might be in its domicile, a fortune yet could also be besieged by Saturn and Mars, and even in the 12th House.
 This is a very serious affliction indeed.
 Imagine, if you will, a King in his castle—he is wealthy and his food supply is considerable.
 However, his castle is surrounded by a rebel army.
 In this situation, you definitely wouldn’t want to tap into the raw occult virtues of the planet itself, since it is negatively afflicted.
 Instead, you might want to call a spirit subordinate to that planet directly.
 (Speaking in terms of personal experience, I’ve found that you really don’t need to be astrologically perfect in your timing when working with subordinate spirits, as they are more used to navigating the distance between our world and theirs).
 However, this does not mean that it is the best possible situation, nor that it doesn’t have an impact on what it is we are trying to achieve.
 The planet is besieged, so the spirit might come down and agree to help us, but a number of things in the very chain of manifestation are going to be affected by the astrological and thus cosmological situation.